PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="140" /><label for="140">![140](../slides/for_everyone/for_everyone.140.jpeg)</label>
 _140. Llama._

-And for all of you waiting for the animal to go with the colour from the start, it's Llama.
+And for all of you waiting for the animal to go with the colour from the start, it's a Llama.
 So you'll be getting a feedback survey in a few moments, just enter the colour from the start, and this animal, and that will "prove" that you attended the security training for this year.

 You'll also have a chance to provide feedback on the training, which will shape how we change it next year.
 I will assume any negative feedback about my jokes are all in jest.